Vanos Side Effects

 Generic name: fluocinonide topical

 Note: This document contains side effect information about fluocinonide topical.
-Some of the dosage forms listed on this page may not apply to the brand name Vanos.
+Some dosage forms listed on this page may not apply to the brand name Vanos.

 Applies to fluocinonide topical: topical application cream, topical application emollient cream, topical application gel/jelly, topical application ointment, topical application solution.

 Along with its needed effects, fluocinonide topical (the active ingredient contained in Vanos) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 - Blistering, burning, crusting, dryness, or flaking of the skin